mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 ### 2.2 Location
 A location is a rare resource that needs to be calculated by radio signals.
 #### 2.2.1 How are objects localized
-Currently, there are three methods to calculate a location.
+Examples of methods to calculate a location.

 * GPS: Global Positioning System (GPS) is a widely used tool for determining the location of an object.
 It uses a network of satellites to triangulate the position of a device on the ground.